starkinfra/sdk-ruby/README.md

 puts withdrawal
 ```

-**Note**: Instead of using Withdrawal objects, you can also pass each withdrawal element in dictionary format
+**Note**: Instead of using IssuingWithdrawal objects, you can also pass each element in dictionary format

 ### Get an IssuingWithdrawal